hariettem/Artemis/README.md

 Following the changes to [Reddit's API pricing](https://techcrunch.com/2023/06/09/reddit-ceo-doubles-down-on-attack-on-apollo-developer-in-drama-filled-ama/), the fediverse has had an influx of ex-Reddit users who previously made use of *Apollo*, a dedicated Reddit app for iOS.

 **Artemis** aims to provide these users with a comparable experience for the fediverse, tailored and enhanced for interaction with instances of /kbin and Lemmy.

-## Getting Started <a name = "getting_started"></a>
-In order for you to effectively contribute to these cycles of Beta testing, we have prepared this environment to gather feedback.
-Your feedback is essential in improving the user experience.
-Explore the app, share your thoughts, and report any issues you find.
-Together, let's make this app the best it can be.
-Thank you for joining us on this journey!

-Please make note of the following:
-- In order not to flood the kbin.social feed with Artemis test posts, please subscribe to and make use of the Artemis tester magazine: [[LINK]](https://kbin.social/m/ArtemisAppPlayground)

-- We are aware of some [existing issues](#known_issues).
-These issues should not be reported here.

-- Similarly, do a quick search before reporting: there is a chance the bug/request might already be submitted, and you can confirm for us it's not a single occurence.

-- When in doubt: It's a bug.
-We would rather encounter a duplicate post in the tracker, than run into that bug a month or six later down the line.

-- Report all applicable bugs here: [[LINK]](https://github.com/hariettem/Artemis/issues?q=is%3Aopen+is%3Aissue+label%3Abug)
-- New feature requests can be posted here: [[LINK]](https://github.com/hariettem/Artemis/labels/enhancement)
-- Check the development milestones here: [[LINK]](https://github.com/hariettem/Artemis/milestones)
-- Check out the ArtemisQuiver magazine on kbin here: [[LINK]](https://kbin.social/m/ArtemisQuiver/)

-We are using the ArtemisQuiver magazine for general discussion about Artemis during beta testing, but realistically you can use the [official magazine](https://kbin.social/m/ArtemisApp) as well!

-Bugs should **not** be reported in the [Artemis Discord Server](https://discord.gg/mqcQuERsTW), though you are free to discuss your findings in the dedicated channels.

 ## New to Beta Testing? <a name = "new_beta"></a>